USTA Northern | February 5, 2019

 Category II tournaments are the next level down from Category I National Championships.
 They are still considered premier national events but receive fewer ranking points and offer more divisions than Category I National Championships.

 Category III tournaments offer alternative formats apart from the traditional best-of-three sets.
 What participants may encounter are lesser-time-commitment tournaments, non-elimination draws and/or modified scoring formats – all while maintaining the quality level of player for which USTA national events are known.

 Get more information about national tournament events, including the different categories of national competition and a schedule of events.

 For those top-level players who have always dreamed of representing the U.S. on the world stage, there are senior international events – the Young Seniors, Senior, and Super-Senior World and Individual Championships.
 These events are age-division events – ranging from 35 and over to 80 and over – and are the senior equivalents to the Fed Cup and Davis Cup competitions.

 Adult Tournament Rankings

-Want a better understanding on what tournament or event to join?
+Want a better understanding on which tournament or event to join?
 USTA rankings help you figure out how you stack up against the competition.
-Learn more about USTA adult tournament rankings.
+Find your USTA adult tournament ranking.

-For more information about local Adult Tournaments, contact Nancy Lundberg at firstname.lastname@example.org.
+For more information about local Adult Tournaments or any additional questions, contact Nancy Lundberg at firstname.lastname@example.org or (952) 358-3286.